-Editor's Note — Coronavirus cases are in flux across the globe.
-Health officials caution that staying home is the best way to stem transmission until you're fully vaccinated.
-Below is information on what to know if you still plan to travel, last updated on October 1.
+Editor’s Note: Coronavirus cases are in flux across the globe.
+Health officials caution that staying home is the best way to stem transmission until you’re fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on May 11.

 If you’re planning to travel to India, here’s what you’ll need to know and expect if you want to visit during the coronavirus pandemic.

-India is finally emerging after a devastating few months as the global center of a new wave of the pandemic, which brought the country's health system close to collapse.
-The Delta variant, which is now sweeping the world, started here.
+India suffered a devastating 2021, in which it was the global center of the Delta variant, which brought the country’s health system close to collapse.
 The country swiftly closed its borders at the start of the pandemic, banning all scheduled international flights in March 2020.
+However, restrictions have now eased – the borders opened for tourism in November 2021, and on February 14, the “at risk” list was abolished, with its quarantine requirement dropped.

 What’s on offer